Zophyr/Lacomp/README.md

-# About little weather
+# TEMPconic

-To study react native
+🌈 A laconic weather app by React Native.